DataDog/hiring-engineers/answers.md

 ## Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.*

-Using the DataDog Agent Web UI, I configured the hostname and tags in the Settings Tab.
+Using the DataDog Agent GUI, I configured the hostname and tags in the Settings Tab.

 <img Tags/>

-After saving the configurations and restarting the DataDog Agent Web UI, I navigated to the Infrastructure Tab --> Host Map Tab in the DataDog Application in my browser.
+After saving the configurations and restarting the DataDog Agent GUI, I navigated to the Infrastructure Tab --> Host Map Tab in the DataDog Application in my browser.

 <img HostMap/>